Elder Financial Abuse

 Elder financial abuse can be committed by any person regardless of their relationship with the elder.
 Elder financial abuse is usually committed by a family member, friend, conservator or trustee who deceives the elder in some manner to reap financial gain at the expense of the elder.
 Elder financial abuse occurs when a person over the age of 65 is taken advantage of financially.

-Elder Financial Abuse Overview:
+Elder Financial Abuse Attorney Overview

 The essential elements of elder financial abuse are set forth by the California legislature in California Welfare & Intuitions Code Section 15610.30 as follows: